Ton-Dynasty/ticton-playground/README.md

 # TICTON Playground
 This repository is primarily for the **TICTON quote testing event tutorial**.
-Everyone can refer to this document to complete the quote and claim rewards.
+Everyone can refer to this document or this [tutorial video](https://www.youtube.com/watch?v=5USR937Vt5k) to complete the quote and claim rewards.
 Those who successfully follow the tutorial can obtain a TICTON-exclusive NFT.
 In the future, holders of these NFTs will have priority in participating in airdrops and other events.

 If you have any questions, feel free to join our [community](https://t.me/TictonOfficial) and discuss with us.